 If you have a slim figure, developing your glutes with squats can help to enhance your butt and make it bigger.
 The butt muscles, or the glutes, consist of the gluteus maximus, gluteus medius and gluteus minimus.
-The largest muscle in the body, the gluteus maximus, accounts for the majority of the appearance of your buttocks.
+The largest muscle in the body, the gluteus maximus, mostly makes up the appearance of your buttocks.

 Proper Squat Form